tayganr/purviewlab/modules/module02.md

     > :bulb: **Did you know?**
     >
     > At this point, we have simply registered a data source.
-No assets are written to the catalog until a scan is run.
+Assets are not written to the catalog until after a scan has finished running.

     ![Source Properties](../images/module02/02.22-sources-properties.png)